jaychempan/rs-paper-hub/README.md

 - **Clickable Tag Filtering** — Click any tag (date, type, category, task, VLM, etc.) on a paper card to filter by that value; stack multiple tags for progressive filtering, click again to remove
 - **Paper Collection** — Collect papers across multiple searches into a personal collection, then view or export them together
 - **BibTeX Batch Export** — Export filtered results, current page, custom range, or collection as timestamped `.bib` file with optional abstracts
+- **Group Export** — Export selected papers as a Group JSON file for sharing curated reading lists; submit via PR to make it available to all users
 - **Code Discovery** — Automatically extracts code repository URLs from abstracts
 - **RSS/Atom Feeds** — Auto-generated Atom feeds (All / VLM / Agent) for Zotero subscription, updated daily with the last 7 days of papers
 - **PDF Download** — Batch download with deduplication, organized by year